sgherro/Exercises-cpp/PPM/README.md

 split <filename.ppm>
 The program opens a PPM image whose name is given as argument on the command line file and saves three PGM images named "filename_R.pgm", "filename_G.pgm" and "filename_B.pgm", containing the separate R, G and B color planes.
-Verify that the images are viewable in XnView.

 Exercise 4